Sound Randomized Smoothing in Floating-Point Arithmetics: Sound randomized smoothing for floating-point arithmetic

 As discussed in the previous section, it is appealing to quantize the smoothed images before feeding them into the network.
-Thus, we prepend a mapping $g_k: \R^d \rightarrow \{-k, -k+1, \dots, k+255\}$, for some positive integer $k$ which rounds the input to the nearest integer from its range before the function to be smoothed $F$; therefore, the smoothed classifier (of $F \circ g_k)$ is defined as:
+Thus, we prepend a mapping $g_k: \R^d \rightarrow \{-k, -k+1, \dots, k+255\}$, for some positive integer $k$ which rounds the input to the nearest integer from its range before the function to be smoothed $F$; therefore, the smoothed classifier (with base classifier $F \circ g_k)$ is defined as:

 which we further equivalently rewrite as